amoffat/sh/README.rst

 |

-sh is a full-fledged subprocess replacement for Python 2.6 - 3.8, PyPy and PyPy3 that allows you to call *any* program as if it were a function:
+sh is a full-fledged subprocess replacement for Python 2, Python 3, PyPy and PyPy3 that allows you to call *any* program as if it were a function:

 .. code:: python